Los Lagos Region: Zona Sur (Chile)

 Los Lagos Region: Zona Sur

-Los Lagos Region ("The Lakes Region") or or Región de Los Lagos is one of Chile's 16 administrative regions and comprises four provinces: Chiloé, Llanquihue, Osorno and Palena.
+Los Lagos Region ("The Lakes Region") or Región de Los Lagos is one of Chile's 16 administrative regions and comprises four provinces: Chiloé, Llanquihue, Osorno and Palena.

 Los Lagos contains the country's second-largest island, Chiloé.
 It also hosts the second-largest lake, Llanquihue.
 The mainland portion of the region, south of Reloncaví Sound (Palena Province), is considered part of Patagonia.

-Los Lagos Region is bordered on the north by the Los Ríos Region, on the south by the Aisén Region, on the east by Argentina and on the west by the Pacific Ocean.
+Los Lagos Region is bordered on the north by the Los Ríos Region, on the south by the Aisén Region, on the east by Argentina and the west by the Pacific Ocean.

 Protected areas include:

 Agriculture is the economic mainstay of the region.
 Lumber production in Valdivia province is of major economic importance.
-Tourism provides a major source of income, for the northern area has many lakes, including Calafquen, Panguipulli, Riñihue, Ranco, Puyehue and Llanquihue.
+Tourism provides a significant source of income, for the northern area has many lakes, including Calafquen, Panguipulli, Riñihue, Ranco, Puyehue and Llanquihue.